mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * U is a descendant of P in the tree
 * The nodes between U and P in the tree are all blank
-* The `parent_hash` field of U is equal to the parent hash of P with copath child S, where S is the child of P that is not on the path from U to P.
+* The `parent_hash` field of U is equal to the parent hash of P with copath child S, where S is the child of P that is not on the path from U to P
+* The sibling of every node between U (included) and P (excluded) with a blank parent has an empty resolution
+* `U.unmerged_leaves` is equal to the intersection between `P.unmerged_leaves`
+  and the leaves under U.

 A parent node P is "parent-hash valid" if it can be chained back to a leaf node in this way.
 That is, if there is leaf node L and a sequence of parent nodes